benasher44/benasher.co/_posts/2020-08-16-kotlin-ios-ergonomics.md

 description: A review of using Kotlin from Swift— good parts and those that could use improvement.
 ---

 At Autodesk, my colleagues and I are more than a year and a half into our Kotlin multiplatform (KMP) shared library journey.
-That's one Kotlin shared library, shared amongst our three mobile platforms that we support for the PlanGrid app (iOS, Android, and Windows).
+That's one Kotlin shared library, shared among our three mobile platforms that we support for the PlanGrid app (iOS, Android, and Windows).

 Most new feature development for the PlanGrid app starts in the shared library now.
 It has become so much an extension of our main application that we're planning a move to a mono-repo (iOS, Android, Windows, and the KMP shared library all in one place) later this year, which will help solve some of our scale issues (great problem to have all things considered).